hslu-dda/dda-introduction-to-python/07_Data_Applications/noaa-netcdf-converter/README.md

 # NOAA Sea Surface Temperature (SST) Data Processing

 This project extracts Sea Surface Temperature (SST) data for a region (e.g. the North Atlantic) from daily .nc files (NetCDF format) provided by [NOAA](https://www.ncei.noaa.gov/products/optimum-interpolation-sst).
-The files are processed to calculate monthly average temperatures for each latitude/longitude grid cell within the selected region.
+The files are processed to calculate monthly average temperatures for each latitude/longitude grid cell within the selected region agross years.

+See also the [NOAA Webscraper](https://github.com/hslu-dda/dda-introduction-to-python/tree/main/07_Data_Applications/noaa-webscraper) to collect the necessary files.

 ## Dependencies